jeremydaly/data-api-client/README.md

 This one is a bit frustrating.
 If you execute a standard `executeStatement`, then it will return a `numberOfRecordsUpdated` field for `UPDATE` and `DELETE` queries.
 This is handy for knowing if your query succeeded.
 Unfortunately, a `batchExecuteStatement` does not return this field for you.

 ## Enabling Data API
 In order to use the Data API, you must enable it on your Aurora Serverless Cluster and create a Secret.
-You also musst grant your execution environment a number of permission as outlined in the following sections.
+You also must grant your execution environment a number of permission as outlined in the following sections.

 ### Enable Data API on your Aurora Serverless Cluster